IBM-Cloud/jpetstore-kubernetes/istio/README.md

 ### Logs & Metrics collection and monitoring with Promethus

+Prometheus scrapes metrics from instrumented jobs, either directly or via an intermediary push gateway for short-lived jobs.
+It stores all scraped samples locally and runs rules over this data to either aggregate and record new time series from existing data or generate alerts.
+[Grafana](https://grafana.com/) or other API consumers can be used to visualize the collected data.

 Under `istio` folder of JPetstore app, a YAML file is provided to hold configuration for the new metric and log stream that Istio will generate and collect automatically.
 On your terminal or command prompt, navigate to `istio` folder and push the new configuration by running the below command

 ```sh